BioplatformsAustralia/dockercompose-bpa-ckan/notes.md

 # Quick notes on CKAN and the current CCG workflow

-To keep thing sane, I suggest you make a 'workonckan' working directory for yourself on your dev machineand clone all the repos into that.
+To keep thing sane, I suggest you make a 'workonckan' working directory for yourself on your dev machine and clone all the repos into that.

 This repo contains the docker stack used for dev and prod.